TimHeckel/meteor-jquery-ui/README.md

 ##jQuery UI - Meteor Smart Package

 This is a simple port of [jqueryui](http://jqueryui.com/).
-Because the stable version of the [jquery ui bootstrap css theme](http://addyosmani.github.com/jquery-ui-bootstrap/) uses jquery UI 1.8.16, that's the version ported here.
+Because the stable version of the [jquery ui bootstrap css theme](http://addyosmani.github.com/jquery-ui-bootstrap/) uses jquery UI 1.9.2.

 As the jquery-ui-bootstrap project gets updated, I intend on keeping this version in sync.